-The author of this piece, Rita Williams, is among the documented complainants in matters connected to Kevin Lindke and Jamie Murray.
+The author of this piece, Rita Williams, is among the documented complainants in matters connected to KL and JM.
 She holds active personal protection orders against both.
 Philip L. Ellison of Outside Legal Counsel PLC, who represents Lindke and Murray in multiple proceedings, is also the plaintiff’s attorney in active litigation against Williams: Outside Legal Counsel PLC and Philip L. Ellison v.
-Williams, Saginaw County Circuit Court No. 25-2441-CZ, now pending Michigan Court of Appeals No. 380599.
+Williams, Saginaw County Circuit Court No. 25-2441-CZ, Michigan Court of Appeals No. 380599 (declined).
 All claims in this article are sourced exclusively to public court records, docketed filings, and confirmed agency communications.
 Nothing in this piece is sourced to Williams’s personal experience alone.

 More than ten documented victims across multiple Michigan counties.
 Years of court filings.
 False police reports that were never prosecuted, with the Facebook posts still publicly visible today.
-Two assistant attorneys general with documented connections to Kevin Lindke’s proceedings.
+Two assistant attorneys general with documented connections to KL’s proceedings.
 Law enforcement across multiple counties that generated no meaningful enforcement action.
-And one county that documented a failure to generate even a single police report when children were being stalked.
-The question this record raises is not complicated: at what point does systematic state inaction stop being a policy failure and start being something the state is legally required to answer for.
+One county that produced no police report at all when children were being stalked.
+And a question the pattern now demands: did the state’s consistent enforcement silence run parallel to, and possibly in connection with, its active defense of the PPO statute in federal court?
+The record does not prove coordination.
+It proves a pattern that requires a public answer.

 What the Record Shows

-I have spent considerable time inside the court records that document Kevin Lindke’s history with complainants across Michigan.
-What those records show is not a he-said-she-said dispute.
+The court records that document KL’s history with complainants across Michigan do not show a he-said-she-said dispute.
 They show a pattern, sustained across years, across counties, and across victim populations, that the state’s enforcement apparatus encountered repeatedly and, with remarkable consistency, declined to address.

 At least ten complainants appear across the documented court record.
 They span multiple counties.
 They include adults and children.
 They include individuals who filed police reports and received no response, individuals who sought protective orders and were subjected to continued harassment, and individuals who watched the people responsible for their protection move against them rather than the person harassing them.